What animals to spot in the Blue Mountains

 Koala

-While Down Under you cannot miss a chance to see the famous cuddly koala.
-They can be found all over Australia, including the Blue Mountains.
-Though you could see koalas in the zoo, spotting them in the wild is a totally different experience.
+While travelling Down Under you cannot miss a chance to see the famous cuddly koala.
+Koalas can be found all over Australia, including the Blue Mountains.

 You will have to keep your head up and look at the tree branches.
 Koalas can be difficult to spot as they blend in with their surroundings.
-So, search these trees and try to spot the furry grey lumps dotted amongst the branches.
+However, it’s almost guaranteed that you will spot one of these furry critters nestled amongst the branches.

 Cockatoo

 Chances are, you will hear a cockatoo before you even spot it.
-Notorious for their noisy chatter ringing across the bushland, cockatoos are one of Australia’s favourite birds.
+These birds are notorious for their noisy chatter that carries across the bushland.
+Despite the noise, cockatoos are one of Australia’s favourite birds.
 In the Blue Mountains, you can see both the classic white feathered cockatoo and the black cockatoo.

 Cockatoos are very intelligent birds and are typically pretty active during the day.
-The Glossy Black Cockatoo is the most difficult to spot, but they are out there.
+The Glossy Black Cockatoos are the most difficult to spot, but they are out there.
 Search the skies and branches or simply follow the noise while trekking through the bushland.

 Lyrebird